nthState/Testable/README.md

 # Testable

-A XCUITest Wrapper to run .feature files as tests.
+A XCUITest Wrapper to run .feature files as ui tests.

-# Required Features
+# Features

 - Open to extend

+# Examples

 - Examples Universal links
 - Examples of network state
 - Examples of push notifications